-To create a segment, click the [Add Segment] button in the bottom of the navigation widget.
-In the center of the screen now a new segment is created.
+To create a segment, click the [Add Segment] button at the bottom of the navigation widget.
+A new segment appears in the center of the screen.

-The top of the screen contains the name of the segment and next to it you will see the number of profiles that it currently contains.
+The top of the screen contains the name of the segment and next to it the number of profiles it currently contains.
 When you are creating a segment there are no restrictions in place yet, so you see the total number of profiles.

 Note that you can also create a segment using the Segment Overlap Insight.

-The top area of the screen will show the meta data of the segment.
+The top area of the screen shows the segment's metadata.

-- Edit rights of the segment: select the domain(s) to which a user must belong to in order to modify this segment.
+- Edit rights of the segment: Select the domain(s) to which a user must belong to in order to modify this segment.
 If more than one domain is selected, the user must belong to all domains in order to be able to modify this segment.
 If no segments are selected, any user can modify this segment.
-See Domain-based permission for complete information.
+See Domain-based permission for more information.

 You can now further specify your segment by by selecting one or more Segment Filters

-BlueConic will display a list of most used profile properties and the list of all other profile properties.
-It is also possible to search for a particular profile property by typing in the search box.
-This will automatically filter both lists to the profile properties that match your search.
+BlueConic displays a list of most used profile properties and the list of all other profile properties.
+You can also search for a particular profile property by typing in the search box.
+This automatically filters both lists to the profile properties that match your search.

 Once you have located the profile property that you want, click it to start building the segment.